M2Team/WishKit/ReadMe.md

 - [ ] Modern UI based on XAML Islands with dark mode support.
 - [ ] Full featured command line version.
 - [ ] Support Windows Vista and later offline images.
-- [ ] Provide lightweight Windows image servicing SDK designed.
+- [ ] Provide lightweight Windows image servicing SDK.

 ## Currently Status

 Not started because I'm working on NanaZip 3.0's development.
 It will push the progress of the UI stack used in WishKit.

+## Maintenance Policy

+- The stability of Windows images are the No.1 priority.
+- Try best to provide the best execution performance.
+- Try best to provide the best cleanup results.

 ## Documents